 Customer orders are not received evenly.
 The "art" is to plan the utilization of process capacities in advance and manage any necessary adjustments as early as possible (front-loading).
 The reasons for non-provision of process capacities in line with demand are as follows:

-An ERP system calculates the production planning with fixed lead times and infinite capacities.
-The MRP calculation is then based on these incorrect or unrealistic premises.
+An ERP system calculates the production scheduling with fixed lead times and infinite capacities.
+The MRP calculation is then based on these incorrect or unrealistic assumptions.

-In our Kaizen consulting for just-in-time production to reduce operating costs, we follow the motto "only results count"!
+In our Kaizen-/Lean consulting to implement just-in-time production and reduce operating costs, we follow the motto "only results count!"